What is Gilgal in the Bible?

 Where is Gilgal today?

-For example, imagine an American town founded in the mid 1800s, where the central feature was an orchard planted by a wealthy landowner.
-Over time, the dirt path next to the orchard started to get called “orchard lane” by the locals, and by the 1900s, when paved roads and street signs were implemented, the street might have been officially named “Orchard Lane”.
+For example, imagine an American town founded in the mid-1800s, where the central feature was an orchard planted by a wealthy landowner.
+Over time, the dirt path next to the orchard started to get called “orchard lane” by the locals, and by the 1900s, when paved roads and street signs were implemented, the street might have been officially named “Orchard Lane.”

 Gilgal and crossing the Jordan River

 Another important part of the story is the fact that the Israelites were traveling with the Ark of the Covenant, a gold-covered chest of wood that contained Israel’s holiest objects: the budded staff of Aaron, the stone tablets of the Ten Commandments, and a jar of holy manna.
-The ark was one of the major ways by which God was physically present with the Israelites.
+The ark was one of the major ways in which God was physically present with the Israelites.
 So, given all these ingredients, what happened in the journey to cross the Jordan?

 Joshua chapter 3 gives the full account of how this happened.
 Joshua instructed the priests who were carrying the ark of the covenant to wade into the water, and when they did, the flow of the river stopped upstream, and all the water piled up “in a heap” (Josh 3:16).
 The water continued to accumulate upstream as though it were dammed up.
-Joshua orders them as follows:
+Joshua ordered them as follows:

 Now therefore, take for yourselves twelve men from the tribes of Israel, one man from every tribe.
 And it shall come to pass, as soon as the soles of the feet of the priests who bear the ark of the Lord, the Lord of all the earth, shall rest in the waters of the Jordan, that the waters of the Jordan shall be cut off, the waters that come down from upstream, and they shall stand as a heap.
 So it was, when the people set out from their camp to cross over the Jordan, with the priests bearing the ark of the covenant before the people, and as those who bore the ark came to the Jordan, and the feet of the priests who bore the ark dipped in the edge of the water (for the Jordan overflows all its banks during the whole time of harvest), that the waters which came down from upstream stood still, and rose in a heap very far away at Adam, the city that is beside Zaretan.
+(Joshua 3:12-16)

 What does Gilgal mean spiritually?